flexera-public/sca-codeinsight-reports-third-party-evidence/README.md

-# sca-codeinsight-reports-third-party-indicators
+# sca-codeinsight-reports-third-party-evidence

-The sca-codeinsight-reports-third-party-indicators repository is a example report for Revenera's Code Insight product.
+The sca-codeinsight-reports-third-party-evidence repository is a example report for Revenera's Code Insight product.
 This report allows a user to report on the current evidence found within the project such as

 - Copyright
 - License